Investigative Grand Jury FAQ

 Are there any matters that an Investigative Grand Jury does not consider?

 The Investigative Grand Jury lacks jurisdiction or authority to conduct investigations into federal agencies or federal officials.
 Additionally, it does not possess the power to oversee judicial performance or modify unfavorable court decisions.
 The Investigative Grand Jury has no authority to offer judicial review over cases that are currently pending in any court or the subject of an administrative proceeding.
 Issues of this kind should be addressed through the designated appeal process.
-Prior to the convening of an Investigative Grand Jury, it is essential for citizens to ensure that all potential, alternative remedies have been thoroughly explored and exhausted.

 How do I request an investigation?